mietek/halcyon-website/pages/reference/index.md

 > ---------------------|---
 > Arguments:           | _`app? option*`_

-Builds and deploys the specified application, restoring or building all dependencies as needed.
+Builds and installs the specified application, restoring or building all dependencies as needed.

-The application can be specified as:
+The application may be specified as:

-- local directory path
-- label—`name-version`
+-   _directory path_, to deploy from the specified directory.

+-   _label,_ in `name-version` format, to deploy from the Cabal repository.

-- _git_ URL
+-   _git URL,_ to deploy from the specified _git_ repository.

+-   _nothing,_ to deploy from the current directory, or deploy an environment only.

+To ignore the current directory and force deploying an environment only, set [`HALCYON_NO_APP`](#halcyon_no_app) to `1`.

 All options can be specified either on the command-line, or by setting environment variables.
-Some options, such as [`HALCYON_SANDBOX_EXTRA_APPS`](/reference/#halcyon_sandbox_extra_apps), can also be specified by including _magic files_ in the `.halcyon-magic` subdirectory of the application source directory.
+Some options, such as [`HALCYON_SANDBOX_EXTRA_APPS`](#halcyon_sandbox_extra_apps), can also be specified by including _magic files_ in the `.halcyon-magic` subdirectory of the application source directory.

 Command-line options take precedence over environment variables, which in turn take precedence over magic files.

-If no application is specified or detected in the current directory, Halcyon restores or builds the environment only, retaining the GHC and Cabal layers.
-To ignore any applications in the current directory, set [`HALCYON_NO_APP`](/reference/#halcyon_no_app) to `1`.

-Otherwise, the GHC, Cabal, and sandbox layers are not retained.
-To retain build-time dependencies without including them in the application install directory, set [`HALCYON_RETAIN_DEPENDENCIES`](/reference/#halcyon_retain_dependencies) to `1`.

-For applications which require GHC to be available at runtime, include all layers in the application install directory by setting [`HALCYON_APP_EXTRA_COPY`](/reference/#halcyon_app_extra_copy) to `all`.

-**TODO**

 ### `label`